nervosys/AutonomySim/docs/pages/autonomysim/drone_survey.md

 That's it, pretty simple, eh?

-Now of course you can add a lot more intelligence to this, make it avoid known obstacles on your map, make it climb up and down a hillside so you can survey a slope, etc.  Lots of fun to be had.
+Now, of course you can add a lot more intelligence to this, make it avoid known obstacles on your map, make it climb up and down a hillside so you can survey a slope, etc.  Lots of fun to be had.